korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Your main method should have code to do the following:

-* Create a default meal, that uses the no args constructor.
+* Create a default meal that uses the no args constructor.
 * Create a meal with a burger, and the drink and side item of your choice, with up to three extra toppings.
 * Create a meal with a deluxe burger, where all items, drink, side item and toppings up to 5 extra toppings, are included in the burger price.